ijchen/icelang/docs/Guidebook.md

 `{"weird dict": true, 4: -2, 9: null, -10: "negative ten", null: {"what is this?": ["confusion", "chaos"]}, 8b4: "not -2"}`

 ## `null`
-A `null` value represents a "nothing" value, or the absence of a value.
+A `null` value represents a "nothing" value, or the absence of a valid value.
 All values of type `null` are the same - `null` is just `null`.
 There is no such thing as "two different `null`s".

-A `null` value represents the absence of a value, but doesn't provide any additional information about *why* a value is absent, or what might have been expected instead.
-If you are providing an interface which may work with `null`, it is almost certainly a good idea to include additional information about `null` means in your context.
+A `null` value represents the absence of a valid value, but doesn't provide any additional information about *why* a valid value is absent, or what might have been expected instead.
+If you are providing an interface which may work with `null`, it is almost certainly a good idea to include additional information about what `null` means in your context.

 There is only one valid `null` value: `null`